kalbfled/beachwood-hoa-public/index.md

 ## Board Members

 The HOA is a NC not-for-profit entity.
+Board members serve a term of 2 years.

 | Board Member | Postion | Last Election |
 |-|-|-|